 A child who will not reach age 7 before January 1 of the current school year may be excused from mandatory attendance if the child's parent or guardian completes an affidavit affirming that alternative educational arrangements have been made for the child.
-A copy of the required affidavit is attached to this policy.

-Discontinuing Enrollment - 5-Year-Old Students
+Discontinuing Enrollment - 5 Year Old Students

-The person seeking to discontinue the enrollment of a student who will not reach six years of age prior to January 1 of the current school year shall submit a signed, written request to the superintendent.
+The person seeking to discontinue the enrollment of a student who will not reach six years of age prior to January 1 of the current school year shall submit a signed, written request to the superintendent using the form which is attached to this policy.
 The school district may request written verification or documentation that the person signing the form has legal or actual charge or control of the student.
 The school district shall discontinue the enrollment of any student who satisfies these requirements.
 Any student whose enrollment is discontinued under this subsection shall not be eligible to reenroll in this school district until the beginning of the following school year unless otherwise required by law.